Judgment Day (2002): Main event matches

 The sixth match was a Hell in a Cell match between Triple H and Chris Jericho.
 Early in the match, both men threw each other into the cell wall.
 Triple H attempted a piledriver on Jericho, but Jericho countered the move and performed a catapult into the cell wall on Triple H. Jericho retrieved a ladder and hit Triple H with the ladder, causing Triple H to bleed.
 After Jericho controlled the match, Jericho attempted to use the ladder on Triple H, but Triple H hit the ladder with a chair, causing the ladder to hit Jericho.
 Jericho attempted to hit Triple H with the steel steps, but Triple H performed a drop toe hold on Jericho, knocking Jericho into the steel steps.
 Triple H pushed Jericho into referee Tim White, knocking him into the cell wall.
 Jericho hit Triple H with a chair and pinned Triple H, but White was still down.
 Jericho threw White into the cell wall, causing White to bleed.
 Triple H performed a spinebuster on Jericho as referees opened the cell door to check on the downed White.
 Triple H hit Jericho with a sledgehammer and pinned Jericho, but White was still down.
 Mike Chioda replaced White as the referee.
 Triple H and Jericho fought outside the cell, where Triple H performed a DDT through a broadcast table on Jericho.
 Triple H retrieved a 2X4 wrapped in barbed wire, but Jericho climbed the cell, leading to Triple H and the referee climbing the cell.
 Jericho hit Triple H with the 2X4 and applied the Walls of Jericho on Triple H atop the cell, but Triple H hit Jericho with the 2X4, forcing Jericho to release the hold.
 Jericho attempted to hit Triple H with the 2X4, but Triple H performed a low blow on him and attempted a Pedigree, which Jericho countered into a back body drop.
 Triple H hit Jericho with the 2X4 and pinned him after a Pedigree atop the cell to win the match.

 The seventh match was for the WWE Tag Team Championship between Billy and Chuck and Rikishi and Rico.
 Despite Billy and Chuck dominating Rikishi, Rikishi pinned Chuck to win the match and the title.

-The main event was for the now renamed WWE Undisputed Championship between Hollywood Hulk Hogan and The Undertaker.
-Before the match, The Undertaker whipped Hogan with a belt, but Hogan whipped The Undertaker back with his belt.
+The main event was for the WWE Undisputed Championship between Hollywood Hulk Hogan and The Undertaker.
+Before the match, The Undertaker and Hogan hit each other with a belt.
+When the bell rang, Hogan gained the early advantage and executed a superplex for a near-fall.
 After a back-and-forth match, The Undertaker performed a chokeslam on Hogan for a near-fall.
-Hogan performed a running leg drop on The Undertaker for another near-fall.
+Hogan retaliated but "hulking-up" and performed a running leg drop on The Undertaker for another near-fall.
 Mr. McMahon interfered, distracting the referee whilst The Undertaker retrieved a chair.
 Hogan attacked McMahon, performing a running leg drop on McMahon.
 Whilst the referee was distracted, The Undertaker hit Hogan with a chair and pinned Hogan after another chokeslam to win the title.